 Ash’s blister, as it is identified in the script by Walter Hill & David Giler, is, from the outside, a small glassy protuberance on the belly of the Nostromo.
 The compartment first appeared in Dan O’Bannon’s script, albeit as a glass apse situated on the roof of the ship.
-From this location the film’s characters can find respite from their work and engage in philosophical and existential discussions on the nature of eternity, and their limited and ephemeral place within it.
-Throughout the later script revisions the dome became the scene of Dallas and Ripley’s lovemaking, and then, with further revisions and the addition of the android Ash, it was relocated and re-envisioned – no longer a communal or solitary getaway spot, it became the work station of the Company’s very own inside man.
+From this location the screenplay’s characters find respite from their work and engage in philosophical and existential discussions on the nature of eternity and their limited and ephemeral place within it.
+Throughout the later script revisions by Giler and Hill the dome became the scene of Dallas and Ripley’s lovemaking, and then, with further revisions and the addition of the android Ash, it was relocated and re-envisioned – no longer a communal or solitary getaway spot, it became the work station of the Company’s very own inside man.

 Fantastic Films: “One of the lovely touches in Dark Star was the guy sitting in the dome on top of the ship, just staring off into space.
 He’s gone stir-crazy.”

 Ridley Scott: “They say actually if you have a porthole you spend most of your time staring at space.
 Maybe it is a sort of space sickness.
 That you could become so entranced with the idea of what you’re in.”

 FF: “I see Ash’s bubble as a direct outgrowth of Dark Star.”

 RS: “There was a bubble in O’Bannon’s original screenplay.
 That’s where the love scene took place … I guess the Ash ‘blister’ was all that was left of that [aesthetic] intention.”